osrf/gazebo_tutorials/ros_urdf/tutorial.md

 ## The `<gazebo>` Element

 The `<gazebo>` element is an extension to the URDF used for specifying additional properties needed for simulation purposes in Gazebo.
-It allows you to specify the properties found in the SDF format that are not by default in the URDF format.
+It allows you to specify the properties found in the SDF format that are not included in the URDF format.
 None of the elements within a `<gazebo>` element are required because default values will be automatically included.
 There are three different types of `<gazebo>` elements - one for the `<robot>` tag, one for `<link>` tags, and one for `<joint>` tags.
 We will discuss the attributes and elements within each type of `<gazebo>` element throughout this tutorial.

 ## Prerequisites